-I ask my brother and sister to forgive me for causing them so much stress and sadness.
+I ask my brother and sister to forgive me for causing them so much sadness and distress.

-I ask my ex-wife, whose loss I never recovered from, to forgive me for abandoning her and devastating her in such a way.
+I ask my former wife – whose loss I have never recovered from – to forgive me for abandoning her and devastating her in such a way.

 I ask her entire family to forgive me for turning their lives upside down.

 I ask all the young men who became involved because of me to forgive me for everything.

 I ask their families for forgiveness as well.